CSteen57/SteenCorp-AD-Lab/Phases/Phase1_Foundation.md

 # Phase 1 – Foundation

 ## Objective
-Set up a working Active Directory environment and establish a domain controller that I could build the rest of the lab on.
+Set up a working Active Directory environment and build a domain structure that I could actually scale and manage, not just click through.

 ---